 Loan Covenants in a Borrower-Friendly Environment

-The concept of a loan is a familiar one, an agreement between a borrower who needs money today and a lender who is happy to provide it and collect interest over the term of the loan.
-Most people are familiar with the borrowing side of the picture, be it for a mortgage, student loan, auto loan, or a personal loan of any kind.
-The other perspective, that of the lender, is important to consider for any who may be considering investing in senior loans.
+The concept of a loan is a familiar one, an agreement between a borrower who needs money today and a lender who provides it and collects interest over the term of the loan.
+Most people are familiar with the borrowing side, be it for a mortgage, student loan, auto loan, or a personal loan of any kind.
+The other perspective, that of the lender, is important to consider for those who may be considering investing in senior loans.

-For prospective loan investors, there are a number of concepts that may not be familiar to those who have only participated in loans as a borrower.
-One thing that investors should be aware of when evaluating an investment in loans is the status of the covenants: Are the loans structured with traditional maintenance covenants or are they considered covenant-lite?
+For prospective loan investors, there are several concepts that may not be familiar to those who have only participated in loans as a borrower.
+One thing that investors should be aware of when evaluating an investment in loans is whether they seek the protections of covenants: Are the loans structured with traditional maintenance covenants or are they considered covenant-lite?

 Covenant-lite loans are a type of financing that is structured with limited restrictions on the borrowers.
-Traditional loans generally have protective covenants built into the contract to protect the lenders from borrowers taking certain actions which may negatively impact their ability to make their payments.
-Despite their reduced protection for borrowers and investors, the market has become increasingly borrower-friendly.
-In fact: covenant-lite loans now make up more than 75% of the ~$1 Trillion U.S. traded loan market.*
+Traditional loans generally have protective covenants built into the agreement to protect the lenders from borrowers taking certain actions which may negatively impact their ability to make their payments.

 What is a Loan Covenant?

-A loan covenant is a condition that requires the borrower to meet certain conditions, restricts the borrower from certain activities unless other conditions are met, or even forbids the borrower from taking certain actions.
+A loan covenant requires the borrower to meet certain conditions, restricts the borrower from certain activities unless other conditions are met, or even forbids the borrower from taking certain actions.
 If a covenant is violated the loan may be declared in default or penalties may be applied to the borrower including the immediate repayment of the loan in full.

 The purpose of covenants is to help lenders mitigate risks by placing limitations and restrictions on the borrower’s ability to increase business risks and provide clear remedies for the correction of curing of these situations.